Case Studies in Justice #

 The entire Topic Area of Justice was 15 years overdue.
 It is part of a procrastinated support service for my students studying a book by Geoffrey Robertson, The Justice Game, which records some of the landmark legal cases a young lawyer from Australia faced in his early days after graduating from Oxford in England from the early 1970’s to the mid 1990’s.
 The book chronicles some major Human rights cases that challenged the entrenched mind set of an ancient legal institution.

-Chief Justice Beverley McLachlin # Few figures in the pantheon of the Canadian judges’ trade union are more saintly than Beverley McLauchlin - brilliance at the law, steadfast vocal adherence to legal values, perhaps not quite so keen on the noble virtues of truth or Justice, rising to dizzying heights in the service of the nation.
+Chief Justice Beverley McLachlin # Few figures in the pantheon of the Canadian judges’ trade union have a more formidable reputation than Beverley McLauchlin - brilliance at the law, steadfast vocal adherence to legal principles, - perhaps not quite so keen on the noble virtues of truth or Justice, rising to dizzying heights in the service of the nation.
 My first introduction to former Supreme Court of Canada Chief Justice Beverley McLachlin were her comments at the Canadian Bar Association (CBA) annual meeting in Saskatoon in Aug 18, 2013.

 Canadian Judicial Council # Disclaimer: Below you will find a series of emails, sent to the Canadian government over a period of some seven years, asserting my civil right for lawfully entitled information, regarding a 2014 formal complaint to the Canadian Judicial Council.
 (File: 14-0393), concerning apparent failings of the judiciary.
 Defying a statutory Act of the Canadian Parliament, it has never received a meaningful response.
 I update it at will or whenever the spirit moves me.